nfrechette/acl/docs/decompressing_a_track_list.md

 As shown, a context must be initialized with a compressed track list instance.
 Some context objects such as the one used by uniform sampling can be re-used by any compressed track list and does not need to be re-created while others might require this.
 In order to detect when this might be required, the function `is_dirty(const compressed_tracks& tracks)` is provided.
 Some context objects cannot be created on the stack and must be dynamically allocated with an allocator instance.
 The functions `make_decompression_context(...)` are provided for this purpose.

 You can seek anywhere in a track list but you will need to handle looping manually in your game engine.
-When seeking, you must also provide a `SampleRoundingPolicy` to dictate how the interpolation is to be performed.
+When seeking, you must also provide a `sample_rounding_policy` to dictate how the interpolation is to be performed.
 See [here](../includes/acl/core/interpolation_utils.h) for details.

 Every decompression function supported by the context is prefixed with `decompress_*`.
 A `track_writer` is used for optimized output writing.
 You can implement your own and coerce to your own math types.
 The type is templated on the `decompress_*` functions in order to be easily inlined.